 Let’s carpe the hell out of this diem.

 First of all, shout out to my lovely friend, Lore (Betweenthebookspages)!
 Buddy reading this book with her was such a blast!
 I had so much fun sharing my ideas, feels, and rants with her.

 Oh wow, this was such an astounding first book!
-It’s been a long time since I’ve read a dystopian novel, and this one brought back all the amazing feelings that I get whenever I read books of this genre.
+It was a long time since I had read a dystopian novel, and this one brought back all the amazing feelings that I get whenever I read books of this genre.
 Here are my thoughts on The Darkest Minds:

 1.)
 I loved the writing style.
 There were some parts where I got very confused, but after some time, I got the hang of it and finally saw how talented the author was.
 She describes things in a way that you can really feel what the characters feel and visualize what they see.

 2.)
 I admired the main character, Ruby.
 She had a strong personality, which I really liked.
 She was brave, strong, and willing to do anything to protect her friends.
 Her determination to push through even after everything that she had experienced was also commendable.

 3.)
 I absolutely adored Zu!
 She was so cute!
 OMG, I swear my heart will break if something bad happens to this kid.
 She kinda reminded me of my little sister.

 4.)
 Chubs might be my favorite character.
 He was so nerdy, protective, and loyal.
 Oh, and he knew how to cross-stitch!
 How adorable!
 I also found his relationship with Ruby beautiful.
 His hostility and distrust when they first met turned into a friendship so strong and genuine that it also became my undoing in the last chapters.
 HUHU.

 5.)
 Liam.
 Ahhh this boy.
 He reminded me of Rhysand (from the ACOTAR series).
 They’re both willing to sacrifice themselves to protect their family.